gu-fan/riv.vim/README.rst

       Insert a new list of current child list level
     - ``<C-S-CR>\<C-S-KEnter>``
       Insert a new list of current parent list level
+    - When it's a field list, only the indent is inserted.

   + Change List type: